dunstontc/hoist/readme.md

 ### Windows

 ## Done
+- Scripts automating:
-- Install fonts for Gnome.
+  - Installation of Fonts for Gnome.
-- Install Zsh Plugins.
+  - Installation of Zsh Plugins.
+  - Go Installation.